complexdatacollective/documentation.networkcanvas.com/docs/project-overview.md

 ### End-to-end Workflow

-We’ve created an end-to-end workflow with the aim of lowering costs (both material and technical) for network researchers.
+We've created an end-to-end workflow with the aim of lowering costs (both material and technical) for network researchers.
 We also believe this will increase the potential for reproducibility across network studies.

 ### Open-Source Development